The Top International Schools in Korea

 Fully accredited by both the Western Association of Schools and Colleges (WASC) and the Association of Christian Schools International (ACSI) and recognized by the Seoul Metropolitan Office of Education (SMOE), the school aims to instill in each student a passion for truth, a commitment to excellence, and an appreciation for diversity.
 Its facilities include a modern auditorium, music room, gymnasium, weight training room, indoor swimming pool, playground, soccer field, and basement parking facilities.

 Busan Foreign School builds its vision on the belief that all students, regardless of their financial or social standing, deserve an equal right to quality education.
 The school aims to inspire learning through providing education services that nurture their social, intellectual, emotional, and physical growth.
-A partner of Seoul Foreign School, Busan Foreign School offers students and families the only American based curriculum in the vibrant city of Busan, South Korea.
+Busan Foreign School offers students and families the only American based curriculum in the vibrant city of Busan, South Korea.

 The school ensures a first-class education to all students from Nursery (age-3) onwards to High School (12th Grade) in a rigorous, yet personal atmosphere underpinned by a sense of community.
 Busan Foreign School is the only school in Busan that continues to have outstanding success in preparing our students for top-tiered colleges throughout the U.S. and the globe.